int32bit/mistral-actions/README.md

 Mistral allow user write a new custom action, but must reinstall Mistral if it was installed in system(ref: https://docs.openstack.org/developer/mistral/developer/creating_custom_action.html), it's hardly acceptable for production environment.
 This project aims to provide a simple tool to auto-discover and register new actions without effecting environment.
 This project also collect some extra useful actions and workflow examples which don't exist in standard action list.

+Features:

+* Automatic discovery installed actions in your system.
+* Register actions without any change to your Mistral Service, no need reinstall any service.
+* Provide a commandline tool to manage custom actions(list, register, unregister, clear, etc.).
+* Collect a lot of useful actions and workflow examples.

+Potential Improvements:

+* Add test.

 ### Quick Start

 For the impatient, assume you are working in mistral node: